 Analytical generalisation can be drawn regarding the multidimensional conceptualisation of public sector innovation in cross-border cooperation as well as the typology developed.
 The analysis of ideal types concerns the identification of patterns and regularities and is consequently about analytical generalisation.
 However, context particularities need to be considered (Goertz & Mahoney 2010, 314).
 Cross-border cooperation on the island of Ireland and on the Upper Rhine has been considered as comparatively highly institutionalised and has particular socio-economic and political context conditions (Koukoutsaki-Monnier 2015, 220; Coakley & O'Dowd 2007, 878; Bew & Meehan 1994, 98), Their influence on public sector innovation in cross-border cooperation needs to be analysed before modest generalisations can be drawn.
-Besides, the process data used is appropriate for an explorative study of cross-border administrative innovation and has the potential for results that can help build hypotheses and function as an attention dirigiste for further research on necessary and also sufficient conditions of cross-border administrative innovation.
-Nevertheless, further data needs to be collected, particularly through questionnaires, but also through qualitative interviews, in order to analyse public sector innovation more comprehensively as well as the causes and effects of the objects studied and the extension of the study to other border regions.
-Similar results in other studies would increase confidence for the typology of public sector innovation in cross-border cooperation.
-Moreover, triangulation is necessary to ensure that the study is not biased by measurement errors.
+Besides, the process data used is appropriate for an explorative study of cross-border administrative innovation and has the potential for results that can help build hypotheses and function as an attention dirigiste for further research on necessary and also sufficient conditions of and therefore needs to be taken into account.
+Using a technique developed specifically for this purpose, a set theoretic approach, it could be shown that this is a promising approach that complements previously existing methodologies (Goertz & Mahonev 2012a, 18), These results not only provide preliminary empirical insights for innovation in cross-border cooperation but also go beyond existing perspectives by deploying a more fine-grained analysis of different types of public sector innovation.
+By comparing different border regions, generalisation, theory-building, mutual learning between researchers, and the transfer of concepts and research approaches from one region to another have the potential to lead to new insights.
+The identification of types in an interregional view can make an important contribution to this.
+This identification of additional similarities and differences is a main reason why more interregional comparative research is necessary for a more comprehensive understanding of cross-border cooperation.